mnbvmnbv2/video-group-merger/README.md

 - Should also give out chapters and useful data for youtube description.
 - Unsure if it should delete original video files (pros: the saved size could be huge, cons: if something goes wrong you would have to download all vids again)

+### upload
+- Supports chunked upload
+- You need to setup youtube api credentials: https://console.cloud.google.com/apis/credentials
+- Both OAuth and API keys need to be placed in /Keys folder
+- You must enable YouTube Data API v3 in the API project you create

 Then I will add the final step for youtube uploading when the current scrips are working well enough. should include:

-- token handling
-- chapters, bookmarks and descriptions provided by merging
 - perhaps periodical upload if you have huge amounts of videos that need uploading over time

+##### Bugs etc.
-Bugs etc. (important to know as they could lag behind in already used trials of the scrips):
+(important to know as they could lag behind in already used trials of the scrips):
 - Metadata could overwrite compressed videoes.
 - Metadata can contain Error message row
 - Metadata has inconsistent notation for some columns (Duration hh:mm:ss or xx S.)